 03. Bring together references

 The script calls for lots of vegetation, so I start researching vines, jungles, mushrooms and fungi.
 I usually pencil up some references during this early stage, to give me an understanding of how to make the environments fit and feel right within the page.
-I've now moved on to working on my big 27-inch Cintiq.

 04. Block in your characters